 4th of July Beach Party

-Simple, fun and no house to clean up afterwards.
-Of course don’t leave your garbage at the beach.
+Simple, fun, and no house to clean up afterward.
+Of course, don’t leave your garbage at the beach.
 Keep them clean!

 Enjoy The Fireworks

 What’s a 4th of July party without fireworks!
 Fireworks are usually the most anticipated part of the 4th of July.
 You should have fireworks in your checklist, and not just fireworks, safe fireworks.

 Sparklers are also ideal for the occasion but make sure they are only handled by adults as they can cause injuries if handled incorrectly, especially with young children.